Alohom/Arduino-Based-Real-Time-Sonar-Radar-System/README.md

 Processing IDE: Run the .pde sketch to visualize the radar.

+⚠ Important:

-⚠ Important: Make sure to select the correct serial port in Processing to match your Arduino connection.
+Make sure to select the correct serial port in Processing to match your Arduino connection.

+In Processing 4.4.8, you may encounter processing.serial does not exist error because the serial library is not included automatically.
+It is recommended to use Processing 4.4.7, where the serial library comes pre-installed.

 Usage